ekrell/whelk/README.md

 When the option is selected, the utilities produce plots as well as rasters, which make it easier to quickly visualize the content of multi-band rasters.
 A figure is produced for every discrete time band, so it may produce a great number of figures.

+I learned how to work with NetCDF data from a [Jupyter notebook by Rich Signell](http://rsignell-usgs.github.io/blog/blog/2014/01/08/fvcom/).
+Some of the code for accessing variables and plotting are directly lifted.

 ## Data sources

 The repo is organized with a folder per data source, with scripts inside for accessing data from that source.